Agentic Physical AI toward a Domain-Specific Foundation Model for Energy Systems: A Case Study on Nuclear Reactor Control: Results

 A qualitatively different regime emerges at 100K.
 The 100K model succeeds in 1,947 of 2,000 runs within $\pm$5\% (97.4\%) and achieves 2,000 of 2,000 successes at $\pm$10\%.
 At $\pm$1\%, the success rate reaches 92\%—a more than threefold improvement over the 10K model and over fifteenfold improvement over 1K.
 This gain reflects the emergence of a stable internal representation of reactor control dynamics, not incremental smoothing.
 At this scale, the model has discovered latent structures, a learned manifold of physically feasible control strategies, that enables it to generalize to unseen power demands with remarkable precision.
-The transition from 10K to 100K is therefore a critical threshold above which the model's learned representation transitions from a shallow, task-specific mapping to a deep, physics-aware control prior.
+The scaling from 10K to 100K marks the regime in which the model's learned representation shifts from a shallow, task-specific mapping to a deep, physics-aware control prior.

 At this scale, the model begins to approximate not only the global control manifold but also its local curvature, capturing how small perturbations in timing, rod position, and rod speed nonlinearly influence terminal power.
 This local curvature approximation is characteristic of foundation models: they learn not just average behaviors but the higher-order structure of the domain.